 This term is defined in [RFC6365] Section 8.
-We incorporate the definition here by reference.
+Those definitions are incorporated here by reference.

 Tunneling Service

 A tunneling service is any network service enabled by tunneling protocols such as PPTP, L2F, L2TP, and IPsec tunnel mode.
 One example of a tunneling service is secure access to corporate intranets via a Virtual Private Network (VPN).